microsoft/onnxruntime/README.md

 | [C++](onnxruntime/core/session/inference_session.h) | TBD | TBD |

 ## System Requirements
 * The OnnxRuntime binaries in CPU packages use OpenMP and depends on the library being available at runtime in the system.
 For Windows, OpenMP support comes as part of VC runtime.
-For Linux, the system must have the libgomp.so.1 istalled.
+For Linux, the system must have the libgomp.so.1 installed.
 * The GPU builds require the CUDA9.1 and cuDNN 7.3 runtime libraries being installed in the system.

 ## Build Details